TheGuardianWolf/SmartEnergy-Base/README.md

 - Testing... always testing...

 # Known Bugs
-- If display sync packet is not coded to be "000000000", it does not sync correctly.
+- If display sync packet is not coded to be "000000000", it does not (visually) sync correctly.